CirclesUBI/circles-helm/charts/pathfinder-rpc-server/README.md

     - pathfinder-updater-connection-string: connection string for the pathfinder to the db
     - indexer-db-secret: `password` for the `doadmin` user and `postgres-password`  for the `postgres` user

-Manage your secrets with your prefered tool.
+Manage your secrets with your preferred tool.

 ### Currents caveats and usage

 #### Caveats
-- The indexer db is empty and without proper schemas, indexes and reference since there is not an indexer-db-init.
+- The indexer database is empty and without proper schemas, indexes and reference since there is no indexer-db-init.
 It only exists for local development with ganache.
-- To syncronise the indexer fully at the start it requires a lot resources and its own rpc node.
-There is still the option to install your own rpc node if you want to go down this road and avoid the following workaround.
-However, for quicker sync and  resources saving  we recommend the workaround.
+- To synchronise the indexer fully at the start requires a lot of resources and its own RPC node.
+There is still the option to install your own RPC node, if you want to go down this road and avoid the following workaround.
+However, for quicker sync and resource savings we recommend the workaround.

 #### Workaround

-When the chart is installed is necessary to restore DB fully (indexes and references included).
-Currently there is one [here](https://rpc.helsinki.circlesubi.id/pathfinder-db/bak_indexer_db_20230529.dump)
+When the chart is installed it is necessary to perform a complete database restore (indexes and references included).
+Currently there is [a dump from 2023-05-29](https://rpc.helsinki.circlesubi.id/pathfinder-db/bak_indexer_db_20230529.dump) available.

-You will find the `0.0.64.sql` file [here](https://github.com/CirclesUBI/blockchain-indexer/blob/dev/CirclesLand.BlockchainIndexer/DbMigrations/0.0.64.sql) from the `dev` branch.
-We assume this is latest but this should be confirmed with the repo mantainer in case of any changes.
+You will need to download [this `0.0.64.sql` file](https://github.com/CirclesUBI/blockchain-indexer/blob/dev/CirclesLand.BlockchainIndexer/DbMigrations/0.0.64.sql) from the `dev` branch.
+We assume this is the latest schema, but this should be confirmed with the upstream repository, in case of doubt.

-To restore the database please execute the following commands
+To restore the database, please execute the following commands:
 ```
 kubectl -n pathfinder exec -it pod/pathfinder-rpc-server-postgresql-0 -- sh -c 'PGPASSWORD=${POSTGRES_PASSWORD} psql -h localhost -p 5432 -U ${POSTGRES_USER} -v -d ${POSTGRES_DB}' < ./0.0.64.sql
 ```